Music of Cuba: From the 18th to the 19th century

 Claudio José Domingo Brindis de Salas y Garrido (1852–1911) was a renowned Cuban violinist, son of the also famous violinist, double-bassist and conductor Claudio Brindis de Salas (1800-1972), which conducted one of the most popular orchestras of Havana during the first half of the 19th century, named "La Concha de Oro" (The Golden Conch).
 Claudio José surpassed the fame and expertise of his father and came to acquire international recognition.

 Claudio Brindis de Salas Garrido began his musical studies with his father and continued with Maestros José Redondo and the Belgian José Vandergutch.
 He offered his first concert in Havana in 1863, in which Vandegutch participated as accompanist.
 The famous pianist and composer Ignacio Cervantes also participated in that event.

 According with the contemporary critique, Brindis de Salas was considered one of the most outstanding violinists of his time at an international level.
 Alejo Carpentier referred to him as: "The most outstanding black violinist from the 19th century... something without any precedent in the musical history of the continent".

 The French government named him member of the Légion d'Honneur, and gave him a nobility title of "Baron".
-In Buenos Aires he received a genuine Stradivarius, and while living in Berlin he married a German lady, was named Chamber Musician of the Emperor and received an honorary citizenship from that country.
+In Buenos Aires he received a genuine Stradivarius, and while living in Berlin he married a German woman, was named Chamber Musician of the Emperor and received an honorary citizenship from that country.
 Brindis de Salas died poor and forgotten in 1911 from tuberculosis, in Buenos Aires, Argentina.
 In 1930 his remains were transferred to Havana with great honors.

 Another outstanding Cuban violinist from the 19th century was Rafael Díaz Albertini (1857–1928).
 He studied violin with José Vandergutch and Anselmo López (1841-1858), well known Havanese violinist that was dedicated also to music publishing.
 In 1870, Albertini travelled to Paris with the purpose of perfecting his technique with famous violinist Jean-Delphin Alard, and in 1875 received First prize in the Paris Contest, in which he subsequently participated as a Juror.
 He toured extensively through the world, accompanied some times by prestigious Masters such as Hugo Wolf and Camille Saint-Saëns.
 In 1894 he made presentations, along with Ignacion Cervantes, through the most important cities of Cuba.

-A list of prominent Cuban violinist from the second half of the 19th century and the first of the 20th may include: Manuel Muñoz Cedeño (b.
+Prominent Cuban violinists from the second half of the 19th century and the first of the 20th include Manuel Muñoz Cedeño (b.
 1813), José Domingo Bousquet (b.
 1823), Carlos Anckermann (b.
 1829), Antonio Figueroa (b.
 1852), Ramón Figueroa (b.
 1862), Juan Torroella (b.1874), Casimiro Zertucha (b.
 1880), Joaquín Molina (b.
 1884), Marta de La Torre (1888), Catalino Arjona (b.
 1895) and Diego Bonilla (1898-).